 ‘What a tangled web we weave when first we practise to deceive’.
 (Walter Scott)

 Next a fringed tulip, not a parrot at all, but still rather marvellous.
 I saw the pinky peachy lilac ‘Louvre’ at Dixter.
 Here is ‘Louvre Orange’:

-I know I have already photographed ‘Antraciet’ a lot, but mine went over so quickly (getting sunburn) I feel I haven’t quite had my fill.
+I know I have already photographed ‘Antraciet’ a lot, but I feel I haven’t quite had my fill.
 Here she is looking cherrylicious:

 Back to the parrots.
 And what a parrot!
 ‘Apricot Parrot’.

 Next, ‘Slawa’, which is also on the list for next year.
 I love the feathering on the outside of the petals.